nim-lang/nimble/readme.markdown

 Specifying a concrete version as a dependency is not a good idea because your package may end up depending on two different versions of the same package.
-If this happens Nimble will refuse to install the package.
+If this happens, Nimble will refuse to install the package.

-In addition to versions you may also specify git/hg tags, branches and commits.
+In addition to versions you may also specify Git/Mercurial tags, branches and commits.
 Although these have to be specific; ranges of commits are not supported.
 This is done with the ``#`` character, for example: ``jester#head``.
 Which will make your package depend on the